sdsc-ordes/smoc-api/docs/tutorials/modo_access.md

 ::::

 ## Enrich metadata
-Genomic files such as cram files store relevant metadata, e.g. their reference sequences, in their header.
+Some formats, such as CRAM, store relevant metadata, e.g. their reference sequences, in their header.
 These information can be automatically extracted and included into a `MODO`.

+::::{tab-set}

+:::{tab-item} python
+:sync: python
 ```{code-block} python
 # Enrich modo
 modo.enrich_metadata()